 Dear Mr. Carraway and Mr. Priest:

-This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Clarksdale Public Utilities Commission and Yazoo City Public Service Commission (The Cities) and Enron Power Marketing, Inc., a Delaware corporation (“EPMI”), to evaluate the possibility of EPMI acting for a period of two (2) years as the Asset Manager for all of The Cities power and gas resources.
-Profit from external sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI.
-EPMI would be compensated on a fixed fee basis of $1/MW-hr (above the delivered price) for deliveries of off-peak market power.
-Unit contingent risk, including market price risk and physical delivery risk for replacement power would be retained by The Cities.
+This letter of intent (“Agreement”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Clarksdale Public Utilities Commission and Yazoo City Public Service Commission (The Cities) and Enron Power Marketing, Inc., a Delaware corporation (“EPMI”), to evaluate the possibility of EPMI, for a period of two (2) years, (a) acting as the Asset Manager for all of The Cities power and gas resources, and (b) providing scheduling services (the “Proposed Transactions”).

-EPMI would additionally offer ongoing power and gas resource optimization in addition to standard economic dispatch procedures, risk management services, all NERC tagging and scheduling, control area set up and associated services in accordance with SPP and NERC procedures, hardware and software monitoring and control systems installation and tie-in to EPMI’s Houston systems and control room, set-up of internet based monitoring systems for The Cities, establishment of operational procedures between The Cities and EPMI, and engineering review and recommendations for further optimization of power generation equipment.

-EPMI would also act as The Cities’ Qualified Scheduling Entity (“QSE”) for interfacing with SPP, and EPMI would provide risk management mechanisms to The Cities including hedging, park and lend, etc.
+The asset management services would consist of EPMI offering ongoing power and gas resource optimization, standard economic dispatch procedures, engineering review and recommendations for further optimization of power generation equipment and risk management services.
+The scheduling services would consist of all NERC tagging and scheduling, participating in a cost/benefit analysis of control area set up, and if feasible, assist with the establishment of a control area, hardware and software monitoring and control systems installation and tie-in to EPMI’s Houston systems and control room, set-up of internet based monitoring systems for The Cities, establishment of operational procedures between The Cities and EPMI., and engineering review and recommendations for further optimization of power generation equipment.
+EPMI would also act as The Cities’ Qualified Scheduling Entity (“QSE”) for interfacing with SPP.

-Start date of the transaction with The Cities would coincide with May 1, 2001 exit from Municipal Electric Authority of Mississippi (MEAM).
+It is anticipated that the start date of the Proposed Transactions with The Cities would coincide with May 1, 2001 exit from Municipal Electric Authority of Mississippi (MEAM).

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Proposed Transaction.
-The matters set forth in Article I are not intended to and do not constitute a binding agreement of the Parties with respect to the goods and services comprising the Proposed Transaction.
-Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Proposed Transaction by the respective board of directors of each Party.
+The matters set forth in Article I and the attached term sheet are not intended to and do not constitute a binding agreement of the Parties with respect to the goods and services comprising the Proposed Transaction.
+Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Proposed Transaction by the respective senior management and board of directors (or other governing board) of each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.

 In consideration of the rights and obligations of the Parties hereunder, and other good and valuable consideration, the receipt and sufficiency of which being hereby acknowledged by the Parties, the Parties hereby understand and agree as follows: